RoyalZSoftware/adventskalender/i-assembled-a-book-with-github-actions.md

           path: dist/
 ```

-It uses the pandoc/latex container which is perfectly fine and comes with everything except make.
+It uses the `pandoc/latex` container, which ships with everything I need besides make.

-I install make on that container and then I run make.
+To solve the puzzle, I just needed to install make on that container and fire!

-The generated artifacts are then published to the GitHub repository.
+With the action `actions/upload-artifact` the pipeline uploads the generated artifacts to the internal store, where they can be downloaded.

 ## Template repository
-You can check out following repository, that reproduced it with public content.
+Are you planning to step into my footsteps?
+You can find the repository here and reuse the code.

 https://github.com/RoyalZSoftware/the-history-of-sever-side-javascript-book/tree/pandoc-template

-If you ever need to assemble something
+## Conclusion
+The book didn't sell.
+But it was a great project for learning how to write more structured and to learn about pandocs incredible superpowers.

+Did you like the post?
+Share your thoughts in the comments and consider subscribing to the newsletter.